List of teams and organizations in DC Comics: Old Justice

-Old Justice is a superhero group appearing in American comic books published by DC Comics.

-Old Justice was formed when TNT's sidekick Dan the Dyna-Mite, Neptune Perkins, Green Lantern's sidekick Doiby Dickles, Sylvester Pemberton's adoptive sister Merry Pemberton, Minute Men of America member Thorndyke Thompkins, and Red Tornado's sidekicks the Cyclone Kids came together.
+Old Justice is a superhero group formed when TNT's sidekick Dan the Dyna-Mite, Neptune Perkins, Green Lantern's sidekick Doiby Dickles, Sylvester Pemberton's adoptive sister Merry Pemberton, Minute Men of America member Thorndyke Thompkins, and Red Tornado's sidekicks the Cyclone Kids came together.

 O.S.O.

 O.S.O. is short for Office of Special Operations.

 P

 Parliament of Decay

 The Parliament of Decay are a group associated with the Black or the Rot, a cosmic force which is strongly associated with death.
 The decay and rotting of living things is where it flourishes, with its base being in the "Bone Kingdom" in the deadlands of the United States.

 Parliament of Flames

 The Parliament of Flames are a group of fire elementals associated with the Burn, a cosmic force of fire.

 Parliament of Limbs

 The Parliament of Limbs are a group associated with the Red, a cosmic force connecting all animal life.